as595/XrayContourBinning/configs/README.md

 # Configuration Files

-Each configuration file contains the parameters for the model, data, optimiser etc. The format is:
+Each configuration file contains the parameters for the data, binning parameters etc. The format is:

 ```text
 [data]